On November 3, 2020, Biden won the presidential election in a divisive election.

 - dealing with the problem of outstanding student loans

 Biden’s tax proposals would raise taxes on the wealthy and on corporations.
-Below, I discuss some of Biden’s tax proposals.
+Below, are some of Biden’s tax proposals:

 (1) Biden proposes to increase the top marginal tax rate by 2.6% for individuals earning more than $400,000, and increase the FICA tax on these taxpayers.
 The top marginal tax rate would increase from the present rate of 37% to 39.6%.